What makes New Hampshire worth planning carefully

 Questions worth answering before you book

-That is the real value of planning.
-It is not just booking.
-It is choosing a version of New Hampshire that matches the travelers taking it instead of hoping a generic package will somehow feel custom after the fact.
+That is the real planning work.
+It is not just booking a room in the state.
+It is choosing the version of New Hampshire that actually matches your travelers.

-Best New Hampshire Mountain Areas Compared (North Conway vs Lake Winnipesaukee vs White Mountains)
+Best New Hampshire Mountain Towns Compared (North Conway vs Lincoln vs Bretton Woods vs Jackson vs Waterville Valley)

 North Conway